Daniel Alcanja

 What skills is Daniel Alcanja known for?

-Daniel Alcanja has skills like Javascript, Css, Java, Asp.net, Sql, Php, Uml, Microsoft Sql Server, C#, Jquery, Html, Scrum.
+Daniel Alcanja is listed with skills including Javascript, Css, Java, Asp.Net, Sql, Php, Uml, and Microsoft Sql Server.